18.104.22.168 FTB Part B return to work

 A precluded child is a child for whom an individual has already received the benefit of the return to work measure.
 This generally prevents 2 individual parties receiving quarantining in respect of the same child.

 Exceptions: There are exceptions to the 'precluded child' rule for:

-- shared care situations where the individual parties both qualify by returning to work, or
+- shared care situations where the individual parties both qualify by returning to work

-- both members of a couple in a blended family who are eligible for FTB for the children in the same period, or
+- both members of a couple in a blended family who are eligible for FTB for the children in the same period

 - separated members of a couple who are both eligible for FTB for the period before separation, or